Bratanis/univie_dse/Programming Tasks 05 to 08 - to be graded/Task6/README.md

   This happens even when I use the example project .yml (The one in the github repo for the tutorial).
-  Since javax is deprecated and replaced by jakarta (per mvnrepository.com), I manually updated all imports to use jakarta.
+  Since javax is deprecated and replaced by jakarta (per mvnrepository.com), I tried to update all imports to use jakarta.
+That conflicted with the mvn build so I settled to manually add javax to the dependencies, even though they are from around 2017
 - The generator seems to not support inheritance.
 I have changed the ProposedMeeting in the model package to extend Meeting, since that was my intention.